hpsaturn/hpsaturn.github.io/_posts/2022-09-10-old-laptop-like-second-monitor.md

 ## Results

-After this documentatioo, I wrote a simple utility that enable virtual spaces in my current xorg session on my desktop, and launch the VNC server for my laptop, than the laptop will start a vnc client and show what happend in this virtual desktop.
+After this documentatioo, I wrote a simple utility that enable the virtual space in my current xorg session on my desktop, and it launch the VNC server for my laptop, then the laptop should be start a vnc client and show what happend in this virtual desktop.
 Of course you are able to put many monitors if you want too.

-### External monitor alternative

 ```python
 #!/bin/bash